Conflig/source2_model_exporter/README.md

 ![image](https://github.com/user-attachments/assets/0a244812-b5e2-4a58-b151-d6be895a94f3)

-Setup scene will create and empty scene, chenge the Units to Inches and create an cube with dimensions of 64 Inch Also the scene grid will be splitted in to 16 Inch
+Setup Scene will create an empty scene, change the units to inches, and create a cube with dimensions of 64 inches.
+Additionally, the scene grid will be split into 16-inch sections.

 ![image](https://github.com/user-attachments/assets/d32c794a-c98e-4a8a-b05a-e468f411b79f)

-This was main reason this plugin was created.
-When you created a custom prop for your level select it and click "Create Node" (If you have selected multiple objects they will be part of one prop)
+This was the main reason this plugin was created.
+When you create a custom prop for your level, select it and click 'Create Node.'
+(If you have selected multiple objects, they will be part of one prop.)
-This will create and new text object with the name of the selected object in red (This will be the name of the exported mesh) All the objects will now be a child of this object and you can move it anywhere in you scene
+This will create a new text object with the name of the selected object in red—this will be the name of the exported mesh.
+All the objects will now be children of this object, allowing you to move them anywhere in your scene.
 The pivot of the Node will be the pivot of the exported object.
-Pivot is taken from the pivot of the mesh when the Node was created.
-If you want to adjust where the pivot will be adjust the position of the child objects
+The pivot is taken from the pivot of the mesh at the time the Node was created.
+If you want to adjust the pivot position, modify the placement of the child objects.

 ![image](https://github.com/user-attachments/assets/6ab519b2-b083-403f-ba5d-dc0553a7ebae)